 If your website has a catch-all page that is shown when any uncaught errors occur (instead of a generic Error 500 response), then using Netreo you can catch situations when text of monitored URL response is this error page.

 In this article we’ll show how to quickly start monitoring any URL using Netreo, then we’ll demonstrate how you can verify when the error page is returned.

 Start monitoring your website by following those steps:

 1. Log in to Netreo

-If you aren’t using Netreo yet, request a demo or talk to our expert team to sign up for a free trial.
+If you aren’t using Netreo yet, request a demo or and talk to our expert team.

 2. Add URL monitoring